lucamoroz/Bluetooth-Mesh-Sensor-Network/README.md

 The dashboard will allow the users to:
 - Visualize the sensors data
+- Send an alert to turn on or off the sensors LEDs (to simulate a ventilation system activation)

 The communication with ThingsBoard will be MQTT-based, that is asynchronous.